davebraze/FDBwordsets/README.md

 ====

-A collection of word and nonword sets culled from the literature on naming and lexical decision.
+A collection of word and nonword sets culled from the literature on naming and lexical decision, and distributed as an R data package.
 The initial release includes 14 wordsets from 7 published papers.
 See help for each wordset for details.

 Compiled under supervision of Dave Braze.
 Devon Eddy did yoeman's labor keying in data.